-Florida State University Human Research Protections and Related Regulatory Compliance
+Florida State University Human Research Protections Program and Related Regulatory Compliance

-Florida State University (FSU) has a Human Research Protection Program (HRPP) and related policies and standard operating procedures, within which program are included an internal Institutional Review Board (IRB) and the Office for Human Subjects Protection (OHSP).
-Pursuant to FSU policy (7-IRB-0) the HRPP, IRB and OHSP operate under the auspices of the FSU Office for the Vice President of Research (OVPR).
-Collectively the IRB and OHSP provide human research regulatory oversight for more than 2,000 active human research studies.
-These studies comprise wide range of social, behavioral and educational research as well as biomedical, health and other human sciences, including clinical trials, that reflect the extensive breadth and depth of FSU research and creative arts.
+Florida State University (FSU) has a Human Research Protection Program (HRPP) and related staffing, policies, standard operating procedures and electronic protocol management and IRB record system, within which program are included an internal Institutional Review Board (IRB) and the Office for Human Subjects Protection (OHSP).
+Pursuant to FSU policy (7-IRB-0) the HRPP and its key elements, IRB and OHSP operate under the auspices of the FSU Office for Research.
+Collectively the IRB and OHSP provide human research regulatory oversight for more than 3,600 active studies.
+These studies comprise wide range of social, behavioral and educational research as well as biomedical, health and other human sciences, including clinical trials, which reflect the extensive breadth and depth of FSU research and creative arts.